sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

 3\) SSH into HANA DB VM using command "ssh demo@hanadb" (accept key fingerprint of HANA DB VM when it prompts, by typing yes)
 4\) Inside HANA DB VM, switch to HANA admin user by using command "sudo su - hn1adm"
 5\) Check status of HANA DB processes by using command "sapcontrol -nr 00 -Function GetProcessList".
 You should be able to notice that status of all HANA DB processes is GREEN.
+**How to snooze (stop/start) HANA DB VM and jumpbox VM:**
+1\) Inside HANA DB VM, stop HANA processees by using command "sapcontrol -nr 00 -Function Stop"
+2\) Stop HANA DB from Azure portal
+3\) Stop jumpboxlinux VM from Azure portal
+4\) To start next time, start jumpboxlinux VM from Azure portal
+5\) SSH into jumpboxlinux and then SSH into HANA DB VM
+6\) Switch to HANA admin user by using command "sudo su - hn1adm" and run command "sapcontrol -nr 00 -Function Start" .

 **Advanced - How to check detailed installation trace:**
 1\) You can login to jumpbox VM as soon as it is shows Running state in Azure portal ( user: juser, password: Welcome@123 )
 2\) You can switch to root by using "sudo su" and change directory to waagent using "cd /var/lib/waagent/custom-script/download/0"
 3\) Now you can check "stdout" and "stderr" files.